 EM Service Provider - A provider of EM technical and logistical services.
 An EM Programme may have multiple EM Service Providers and they may provide different services within the programme (e.g., onboard hardware, DRC software, DRC review services).

+EM analysis software – any software used by an EM Analyst to support them in their role of EM Records Analysis/Interpretation.
+This software is often provided by the EM Service Provider and can include a range of features of tools that facilities the efficient and effective work of EM Analyst.

 EM System - All the vessel and shore-based components supporting the generation, storage, transmissions, analysis and reporting of EM Records.

 Event - An occurrence in the EM Records that is enumerated into EM data.